Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Birth Injury

-During the pregnancy and during birth, newborn babies are vulnerable and sometimes doctors can cause serious injury if they do not act with due care and attention.
+During pregnancy and birth, newborn babies are vulnerable and sometimes doctors can cause serious injury if they do not act with due care and attention.

-Common examples of birth injuries that are preventable include doctors failing to convert a mother for a c-section in a timely manner and harming the baby or mother during labor and birth.
-Another common error is failing to monitor the fetus during the pregnancy.
+Common examples of birth injuries that are preventable include doctors failing to convert a mother for a C-section in a timely manner and harming the baby or mother during labor and birth.
+Another common error is failing to monitor the fetus during pregnancy.

 Prescription Medication Errors